 This moral condemnation of women, not of the consuming men, earning money through sex, is also illustrated by the much-praised Dutch contemporary writer Jacob van Lennep in his book ‘De lotgevallen van Klaasje Zevenster’ (the fortune of Klaasje Zevenster) published in 1866.

 As an orphan, Klaasje was raised by three students at the university of Leiden.
 Klaasje was a very pure girl.
-At later age, after a chain of events, she ends up in the bawdy house owned by brothel keeper Madame Mont-Athos.
-This was beyond the fault of Klaasje.
+At later age, after a chain of events, she ends up in a bawdy house owned by brothel keeper Madame Mont-Athos.
+This was beyond Klaasje’s fault.
 Fortunately, she was rescued by one of her three foster fathers, who visited the brothel.
 Just before she was forced to have sex with a customer for the first time.
+So, she had preserved her virginity.
 Nevertheless, innocent Klaasje dies young of a heart illness.
 The reason she had to die was, according to Van Lennep himself, that although she was a harmless girl by nature, the disgrace of having stayed in a brothel is simply ineradicable.
 Regardless the fact her stay was beyond her will, and regardless the fact she had not had sex with a man (Peters 1990).
 A near-fundamentalistic warning of Van Lennep for everyone to stay away from sex workers as far as possible.
 Not for nothing it was the prudish Victorian era.
 A time even chair legs were covered to prevent sinful thoughts would arise with ladies.
 Meanwhile, everyone was buying Van Lennep’s book because people could read scenes describing a brothel from the inside.
 Thrilling and red cheeks!
 Smart thinking Van Lennep.
 Smart thinking… Be reminded, earlier in this post we discussed a very similar deadly warning concerning visits to brothels, given in the novel Helmut Harringa written by Popert in 1910.

 There was also serious criticism concerning the mental limitations of Van Lennep, including from a Frisian feminist.
 She was Sietske Cornelisdr.
 Abrahamsz., originating from the Wadden Sea island Ameland, and a true libertarian.
-Her uncle was another Dutch writer, Eduard Douwes Dekker alias Multatuli, famous for his book Max Havelaar in 1860.
+Her uncle was another famous Dutch writer, Eduard Douwes Dekker alias Multatuli, famous for his book Max Havelaar in 1860.

 Vulcanus was een horenbeest,